By Tim Lambert

 At the end of the 19th century, the different states agreed to form a federation.
 So the Commonwealth of Australia was formed on 1 January 1901.
 After 1913 a new capital city was built at Canberra.
 Parliament House in Canberra opened in 1927.

-However, in 1900 bubonic plague struck a number of Australian cities.
+However, in 1900 bubonic plague struck several Australian cities.
 In Sydney alone, 103 people died.
 Sydney also suffered an outbreak of smallpox in 1913 but fortunately, only 4 people died.

 In April 1915 the ANZACS (Australian and New Zealand Army Corps) were sent to Gallipoli.
 However, they were unable to dislodge the Turks.
 The Anzacs were withdrawn in December 1915 having suffered nearly 8,000 casualties.
 The Anzacs were then sent to the Western Front.
 Some 60,000 Australian men died in the First World War.